-- 4. When all weight is off the trailer jack, pull the jack lock pin and rotate the jack to the horizontal position and re-lock the pin. - 5.
-Attach the safety cables to the tow vehicle hitch.
+- 3. Insert the locking pin into the tongue.
+Lock pin hole is on the side of the tongue. - 4.
+When all weight is off the trailer jack, pull the jack lock pin and rotate the jack to the horizontal position and re-lock the pin. - Attach the safety cables to the tow vehicle hitch.
 Cross the cables and wrap them around each other once or possibly twice allowing just enough slack to permit tight turns of the vehicle and trailer. - 6.
 Plug the trailer lights connector to the vehicle harness. - 7.
 Clip the brake lockout cable to the vehicle hitch.